Hardness, Durability, Grain, and Lamination Explained

 Note: Wood is a natural product, therefore the grain does not always grow in one direction.
 This may result in some boards having variations in pattern and appearance.

 Solid Wood Treads

-As the name implies are made from a solid piece of wood, they are generally considered timbers and often difficult to source.
+As the name implies are made from a solid piece of wood, they are generally considered timbers and are often difficult to source.
 As the piece of wood gets thicker, it becomes less available and more expensive.
 Solid wood although beautiful, is more likely to twist or crack than laminated wood.

 Laminated Wood Treads

 Laminating is a method used to create a thicker piece of wood.
-It is made of multiple layers to improve the overall strength and stability.
+It is made of multiple layers to improve overall strength and stability.
 Shown below are two wood stair tread styles with two different lamination styles Butcher Block and Random Stack.